-Praising and worshiping Jesus on a merely intellectual level happens because of insincerity and a lack of personal commitment to Christ, but mainly because of the brainwashing church dogmas, structures, norms, and forms, which contravene the Truth and commandments of Scripture; robbing believers of personally and sincerely praising and worshiping God according to His will.
+Praising and worshiping Jesus on a merely humanized, intellectual level happens because of insincerity and a lack of personal commitment to Christ, but mainly because of the brainwashing church dogmas, structures, norms, and forms, which contravene the Truth and commandments of Scripture; robbing believers of personally and sincerely praising and worshiping God according to His will.
 Thus, where God described the cursedness of the sin-state without Him, (Deut 28:45-48,) He warned, “These curses shall come upon you… because you did not serve the Lord your God with joy and gladness of heart for the abundance of everything…”

 Additionally, the lyrics of the old songs were clearly focusing the attention on Jesus and eternal life in heaven, while the lyrics of new songs “pull down” heaven and replace it with “me,” being blessed by worshiping God.
 In reality, “I” am already fully blessed in Christ as His born again child and disciple, (Gal.
 3:10-14,) and must therefore “bless” God with my praise!
 Praise is not to ascribe blessing to “me,” but to ascribe glory and honor to God.

 As many others, the song, “Let My People Go,” also falls into this criterion.
 Jesus cannot be calling to Satan to “let His people go.”
-Satan was already permanently and completely “cast out” of all Jesus’ blood-cleansed believers at the moment of their personal, sincere rebirth in Christ, because Jesus eternally dethroned him as the spiritual “ruler” of this world at the cross, (Jn.
+Satan was already permanently and completely “cast out” of all Jesus’ blood-cleansed believers at the moment of their personal, sincere rebirth in Christ, because Jesus eternally dethroned him as the spiritual “ruler” of all true believers at the cross, (Jn.
 12:31; Col. 2:11-15.)
 Jesus’ victory also manifests in the fact that believers already have Jesus’ complete authority and commission to prayerfully and in Holy-Spirit leading, “go into all the world and make disciples” by preaching His True Gospel to them…" (Mt.
 28:19-20.)